 If you're looking for information on ordering computers or software for personal use, you can click here to skip down to that section.

 eBucs is used to view and order supported computer systems.
 Select Dell computers are used for standard PC desktops and laptops.
 Select Apple computers are used for Mac desktops and laptops.
-The systems shown in eBucs are supported by OIT.
+The systems shown in eBucs are supported by ITS.
 If you don't have access to eBucs, please contact the Office of Procurement.

 If you're missing one of those programs or are having difficulties with one misbehaving, please contact the Helpdesk.
 Please have the ETSU number of the computer ready.
 The ETSU number can be found on either the top or front of a desktop tower or on the bottom of a laptop.

 SPSS, SAS, Minitab and Visual Studio are available for installation on supported systems upon request.
 Licenses for other Microsoft software products are available for purchase.
 Please contact the Helpdesk with the program(s) that you wish to order.
 We'll get you pricing and ordering information.
-Once the license information has been received, OIT will install the software.
+Once the license information has been received, ITS will install the software.